I. The Ignatz Jury Selection

 Ignatz Submission Guidelines

 Submissions are not a requirement for eligibility.
 All submissions are copies provided by the artist or their publisher to ensure that our Jurors have seen and read the work in question.
 To submit books, send six copies of each title/issue you wish to submit.
-One for each of our Jurors and one to be kept on file by SPX for Ignatz Award promotional purposes only.
+One copy will be given to each of our Jurors and one to be kept on file by SPX for Ignatz Award promotional purposes only.

 The deadline for submitting your books is May 31 of the current ballot year.
 Submissions postmarked by this date will be accepted but must arrive by June 7.
 Submissions that do not meet the publishing window or are postmarked after the deadline will not be returned.